daschewie/Foenix_vbcc_target/README.md

-# a2560-elf target for VBCC
+# Foenix targets for VBCC

 Foenix A2560 build target for VBCC that produced ELF binaries.